Woolfy025/Lenovo-ThinkPad-T480/EFI - Sequoia/README.md

 What you need
 - Intel Wi-Fi Card (of course)
-- Hackintool (for device path) + your favourite plist editor (in my case, OCAuxiliaryTools)
+- Hackintool (for device path) + your favorite plist editor (in my case, OCAuxiliaryTools)
 - [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher)

 1. Open Hackintool and go to the Pcie menu, look for where it says "Intel Wireless" (in my case, Wireless 8260).